grisha/grisha.github.com/source/_posts/2016-01-29-triple-exponential-smoothing-forecasting.markdown

 It's important to understand that which of the above methods is better very much depends on the nature of the series.
-The order in which I presented them was from simple to complex, but that complex doesn't necessarily mean better.
+The order in which I presented them was from simple to complex, but "more complex" doesn't necessarily mean "better".

 ### Single Exponential Smoothing